-- Sell you a Medigap policy - Cover all your pre-existing health conditions - Not charge you more for a Medigap policy regardless of past or present health problems
+- Sell you a Medigap policy. - Cover all your pre-existing health conditions. - Not charge you more for a Medigap policy regardless of past or present health problems.

 If you live in Massachusetts, Minnesota, or Wisconsin, you have guaranteed issue rights to buy a Medigap policy, but the Medigap policies are different.
-See pages 78 - 85 for your Medigap policy choices.
+Go to pages 78 - 86 for your Medigap policy choices.